|Whale Statues (page 1)|

 |This Sperm Whale, nicknamed Conny, was built at the Children's Museum in 1976.
 He is 60 feet long and 15 feet tall.
 You can climb inside and listen to tape recorded whale facts and sounds.
 The statue was refurbished in 1995. [map]|

 Crescent City, CA

 The Whale in Wilson is located on the roof of Worrell's Seafood Restaurant.
 Worrell's has been here since 1929.
 These photos are from 2010.
-Between 2012 and 2016, the seahorses on the building were removed. [map]
+Between 2012 and 2016, the seahorses on the building were removed.
+In 2019, the building was still vacant but the whale remained. [map]

 The Whale in Crescent City was installed at the Crescent City Harbor when this photo was taken in 2008.
 The whale is made of carved redwood with a fiberglass coating.
 In 2014, the statue was removed during construction.
 It was still missing in 2016.
 I don't know if it's in storage or if it was destroyed.

 Copyright.
 All photos at this website are copyrighted and may only be used with my consent.
 This includes posting them at Facebook, Pinterest, blogs, other websites, personal use, etc.

 Tips & Updates.
 If you have suggestions about places that I haven't covered, historical info, or updates about places/things that have been remodeled or removed, I'd love to hear from you: email@example.com.